-Rekit is another IDE focused specifically for developing apps using React, similar to Reactide that we covered earlier in this article.
-Rekit studio works as an IDE as well as a toolkit that can be used for developing scalable web apps using react, react router and redux.
+Rekit is another IDE focused specifically on developing apps using React, similar to Reactide that we covered earlier in this article.
+Rekit studio works as an IDE as well as a toolkit that can be used for developing scalable web apps using React, react-router, and redux.

-Rekit studio runs on node server and is an npm package, and for that reason it runs in your browser.
+Rekit studio runs on a node server and is an npm package, and for that reason, it runs in your browser.
 The only thing I like about Rekit is that every react app has its own Rekit studio, so things remain simple and controlled.

-Rekit however is favorable solution only for individual and small scale developments.
-I wouldn’t recommend enterprise grade react js development using Rekit.
+Rekit however is a favorable solution only for individual and small-scale developments.
+I wouldn’t recommend enterprise-grade react js development using Rekit.

 Check out more about Rekit here at – Rekit IDE for React

-The popularity of VIM can be gauged from the fact that Facebook engineers used VIM in early days, of course, then they created React and Nuclide and lot has happened thereafter.
+The popularity of VIM can be gauged from the fact that Facebook engineers used VIM in the early days, of course, then they created React and Nuclide and a lot has happened thereafter.

-Brackets is another open source IDE that can be used for Web development using react.
-Brackets is the product from the house of Adobe and is available under MIT license as free to use tool.
+Brackets is another open-source IDE that can be used for Web development using react.
+Brackets is a product from the house of Adobe and is available under MIT license as free use tool.

 When it comes to react, there are plugins available to enhance Brackets functionality for speed development using React components.

-I am personally not a great fan of Brackets, however, if you are new to react development but are already using Brackets for web development, I would recommend to configure it for react and see how it goes, should be fine.
+I am personally not a great fan of Brackets, however, if you are new to react development but are already using Brackets for web development, I would recommend configuring it for react and seeing how it goes, should be fine.

-However, if you are absolutely new to development itself or already using one of the IDEs mentioned in this article, you may be better staying away from Brackets.
-It is not a bad tool, just that IDEs like VS Code for react etc. and others are way too focused, get upgrades frequently and have better support for React development.
+However, if you are absolutely new to the development itself or already using one of the IDEs mentioned in this article, you may be better staying away from Brackets.
+It is not a bad tool, just that IDEs like VS Code for react, etc. and others are way too focused, get upgrades frequently, and have better support for React development.